Indiana Rangers: Final operations and disbandment

 Although the mounted militia units lacked uniformity, the men—and sometimes women—were well trained.
 In keeping with their mission, the Indiana Rangers were involved in numerous incidents involving Native Americans.
 Native Americans and white settlers were considered to be at peace during this time, and the early Rangers were so effective that clashes between Native Americans and white settlers effectively ended.
 Harrison disbanded the Indiana Rangers in 1809.

 War of 1812

 Reformation of the Indiana Rangers

-As tensions between settlers and Native Americans increased, the Indiana Rangers were reactivated.
-Two Rangers companies were based out of Vincennes, Indiana.
-Prior to the War of 1812, Rangers under Captain William Hargrove found a British spy believed to be instigating Indian attacks upon Indiana settlers.
-Attacks by American Indians became frequent in Indiana Territory.
-Some, such as the Pigeon Roost Massacre, are still remembered.
-During the war, the Rangers were used to augment larger armies.
+As tensions between U.S. settlers and Native Americans increased, the Indiana Rangers were reactivated.
+Two Rangers companies were raised and stationed in Vincennes, Indiana.
+Prior to the War of 1812, an Indiana Rangers detachment under Captain William Hargrove detained a British subject they believed was supporting indigenous resistance to white American settlers in Indiana.
+Resistance to U.S. colonization in the Indiana Territory by Native Americans became more frequent after the outbreak of war, which led to attacks such as the Pigeon Roost raid.
+During the war, the Rangers were used to augment larger American armies.